syncfusion-content/maui-docs/MAUI/Popup/getting-started.md

 ## Displaying popup

-You can display popup over your view by calling the `SfPopup.Show` method.
+Display a popup over your view by calling the `SfPopup.Show` method.

 Refer to the following code example for displaying popup.